zipkinlab/Zylstra_etal_2022_GCB/README.md

     - pcp.Feb: projected precipitation in February
     - pcp.Mar: projected precipitation in March
     - pcp.Apr: projected precipitation in April
-2. [SummerClimateProjections1.csv](Data/SummerClimateProjections1.csv): Projected GDD and precipitation (Apr through Aug) for each county on the summer breeding grounds for the first of three future time periods (2023-2043).
+2. [SummerClimateProjections1a.csv](Data/SummerClimateProjections1a.csv): Projected GDD and precipitation (Apr through Aug) for each county on the summer breeding grounds for the first of three future time periods (2023-2043) and 3 of the 6 GCMs.
     - Scenario: Combinations of Shared Socioeconomic Pathways (SSPs) and Representative Concentration Pathways (RCPs) that describe different trends in atmospheric greenhouse gases.
     - Year: year
     - Model: GCM